RJPearson94/terraform-provider-twilio/docs/resources/phone_number.md

 - `identity_sid` - (Optional) The identity SID the phone number is associated with
 - `bundle_sid` - (Optional) The bundle SID the phone number is associated with
 - `status_callback_url` - (Optional) The URL to call on each status change
-- `status_callback_method` - (Optional) The HTTP method which should be used to call the status callback URL
+- `status_callback_method` - (Optional) The HTTP method which should be used to call the status callback URL.
+The default value is `POST`

 ~> Either the phone number or area code must be set